The Musk Who Fell to Earth

 "The Musk Who Fell to Earth" is the twelfth episode of the twenty-sixth season of the American animated television series The Simpsons, and the 564th overall episode of the series.
 The episode was directed by Matthew Nastuk and written by Neil Campbell.
 It first aired on the Fox network in the United States on January 25, 2015.

 In this episode, Elon Musk comes to Springfield and convinces Mr. Burns to build a new power plant.
 When he learns it is losing money, Burns seeks revenge.
-Businessman Elon Musk guest starred as himself.
-The episode received negative reviews.
+Elon Musk guest starred as himself.
+While initial reviews were not positive, recent views on the episode have been overwhelmingly negative, with many ranking it as one of the worst episodes of the entire series, largely due to multiple controversies surrounding Musk in the years since its release.